martinamai/scaling-sharks/README.md

 # scaling-sharks
-ideas martina ... open and free!
+ideas martina ... open and free! thats just some new lines